What is Torque? All about torque: definition, equations, and units

-Torque is a word freely bandied about by car manufacturers, advertisers and reviewers, and it's every bit as important as other headline figures like horsepower.
+Torque is a word freely bandied about by car manufacturers, advertisers and reviewers, and it's every bit as important as the other headline figures you'll come across suce as horsepower.
 The advertisement of torque wasn't always a given, though - look back at car ads of the 1980s and you'll find it's hardly ever mentioned.

 That's mostly due to the extra weight of new cars.
 Modern motors are so loaded down with technology, comfort and safety kit that they weigh far more than their equivalents from decades ago.
 That means these cars need more force - or torque - to get them moving.

 Torque is defined as the engines rotational force.
 You may notice that torque - like horsepower - is always expressed at a certain engine speed.
 For example, a Ford Fiesta Ecoboost develops peak torque between 1,400rpm and 4,000rpm.
 Generally speaking, a car will feel more responsive when peak torque is developed low down in the rev range, but plenty of people enjoy high-strung engines that need to be revved hard before they develop peak torque.

 Torque becomes more important as vehicles get larger and heavier.
 A tiny city car can easily cruise along with very little torque, whereas a big SUV or panel van requires a lot to get it moving.
 This is why larger vehicles tend to be fitted with diesel engines - diesels offer more torque at lower revs than petrol engines.